-The Commission revised Rules 218.b, 218.d, and 218.e to require full-cost bondingsingle well financial assurance for all transferred inactive wells- in certain circumstances.
-Consistent with these requirements, Rules 702.d.(1).C.ii.cebb, 702.d.(2).C.ii.cebb, 702.d.(3).A.i, and 702.d.(3).A.i4).C.iii require operators to maintain a single well financial assurance to cover the full cost of plugging, abandoning, and reclaiming an inactive well that has been transferred.
-Additionally, the Commission revised its definition of inactive well to be oil or gas wells that produce lessfewer than 1 barrel of oil equivalent per day over90 days from the course of a 12-month rolling averagetrailing 365 days, in order to avoid challenges with the implementation of its prior definition.
+The Commission revised Rules 218.b, 218.d, and 218.e to require single well financial assurance for all transferred inactive wells in certain circumstances.
+Consistent with these requirements, Rules 702.d.(1).C.ii.bb, 702.d.(2).C.ii.bb, 702.d.(3).A.i, and 702.d.(4).C.iii require operators to maintain a single well financial assurance to cover the full cost of plugging, abandoning, and reclaiming an inactive well that has been transferred.
+Additionally, the Commission revised its definition of inactive well to be oil or gas wells that produce fewer than 90 days from the trailing 365 days, in order to avoid challenges with the implementation of its prior definition.